Dynamics and Rheology of Ring-Linear Blend Semidilute Solutions in Extensional Flow: Modeling and Molecular Simulations: Results

 We also present results from experiments at similar conditions in Fig. \ref{fig:traj_vs_fL_expt}, where $\textrm{Wi}_R \approx 1.5$ and $f_R \approx 0 - 0.83$.
 The majority ring polymer solution $f_R = 0.83$ is consistent with the $f_R = 1$ simulation results.
 Rings stretch to the steady state average and exhibit small fluctuations.
 As the blend fraction of rings decreases, large fluctuations emerge as seen in simulation.
 There are quantitative differences in the magnitude of fluctuations, which we ascribe to the differences between simulation and experiment discussed in Section \ref{sec:method_diff}.
-Overall, we find that the qualitative agreement in trends with blend ratio is sufficient that the detailed molecular information available from simulation is valuable in understanding the dynamics and rheology of ring-linear polymer blends.
-The experimental results are analyzed and discussed further in the companion paper. \cite{zhou2021dynamics} In particular, temporal correlations in extension and changes to the coil-stretch transition function are investigated.
+The experimental results are analyzed and discussed further in the companion paper. \cite{zhou2021dynamics} In particular, temporal correlations in extension and changes to the coil-stretch transition are investigated.